-- Disruption of negative behavior patterns
+- Disrupt negative behavior patterns

-- Healthy perception of self and thinking.
+- Gain a healthy perception of self and thinking

-- Loving and validating relationships
+- Create loving and validating relationships

-- Skills for life, including social competency
+- Learn skills for life, including social competency

-- Personal integrity – relapse prevention
+- Build personal integrity and learn relapse prevention

-Students learn and demonstrate an understanding of their patterns of inappropriate behaviors.
-In doing so, they begin to recognize thinking errors, feelings, behaviors and how these relate to their choices.
-Students also identify personal goals and aspirations and determine a pathway to realize their goals in a pro-social manner.
+Students are introduced to the sexual behavioral cycle, which helps them understand that their choice to engage in inappropriate behaviors did not “just happen.”
+Students begin to take accountability for their choices.
+They learn and demonstrate an understanding of their patterns of inappropriate behaviors.
+In doing so, they begin to recognize thinking errors, feelings, behaviors, and how these relate to their choices.
+Students create personal goals and determine a pathway to realize their goals in a pro-social manner.

 Families develop a safety plan to minimize their sons’ risk of relapse.
 They continue to work on communication skills, provide feedback about home visits to the treatment team, and continue to participate in weekly family therapy sessions.
-Feedback from family concerning behaviors during home passes is crucial during this phase.
+Feedback from family concerning behaviors during home-passes is crucial during this phase.

 As students develop a positive perception of themselves, they are able to develop and maintain positive relationships.
 Therapists work with the students’ families to provide therapy and support to facilitate family growth and change.

-If you would prefer to discuss your situation with a counselor, we invite you to call an admissions counselor, at855-676-4272.
+If you would prefer to discuss your situation with a counselor, we invite you to call an admissions counselor at 855-676-4272.

 Oxbow Academy – New Hope, New Help, No Secrets.™